Two Americas: Driving Community Equity

 Identify initial next steps leading to applying collective impact.

 What speakers are called at BIG Ideas...because they just provoke conversation.
 All attendees are speakers!

 Dale Brill, Senior Vice President, Orlando Economic Partnership

-- Tanya Ange, Assistant City Manager at the City of Boulder, CO
+- Tanya Ange, Deputy City Manager at the City of Boulder, CO

 - Judith Warren, COO, Juvenile Welfare Board

 - Barb Green, Founder, Homeless Emergency Project

 - Bill Mills, President and CEO, Florida Prosperity Partnership

 - Darrin Atteberry, City Manager, City of Fort Collins